cafeduke/cafeduke.github.io/_posts/cloud/2018-07-27-kubernetes.md

 ## Kubelet

 - The main K8s agent that runs on all the worker nodes.
-Install a kubelet on a host and register with the K8s cluster.
+Install a Kubelet on a host and register with the K8s cluster.
 The host is now node of the K8s cluster.
 - Watches for work assignment.
 Carries out the task.
 Maintains a reporting channel back to master.
 - If the work can't be run the the report is sent to Master to take action.
 - Exposes port 10255 for inspecting.